 David and his wife retired in 2005 and moved to Victoria, BC where they enjoy exploring the Gulf Islands and international travel as well as volunteering at the Heart and Stroke Association, Shaw Centre for the Salish Sea (since 2012) and in their local community.
 David continues to mentor young local entrepreneurs on a voluntary basis.

-Nancy Shears (VICE CHAIR)
+Nancy Shears (past VICE CHAIR)

 Ms. Shears is a marketing specialist with over 15 years of specialized marketing experience - most recently as the Marketing Manager, Food and Retail with BC Ferries.

 Ms. Shears has held marketing roles with Thrifty Foods and Best Buy in Canada and with international brands based in the UK such as Del Monte, The Cooperative Group, Argos, Philips, and Mercedes Benz.